orchidsoftware/orchid.software/docs/en/docs/filters.md

 ## Eloquent Filter

-When you need to create complex queries, you can use Eloquent filters, which allow you to manage yourself completely.
-There is an artisan command to create a new filter:
+Eloquent Filters are powerful tools for creating complex queries in Laravel.
+They allow you to easily manage and customize your search criteria.
+You can use Eloquent filters to filter your product catalog based on attributes, brands, and other criteria.

+To create a new Eloquent filter, you can use the `php artisan orchid:filter` command followed by the desired filter name.
+This command will generate a new filter class in the `app/Orchid/Filters` folder.

+Here's an example of creating an `EmailFilter`:

 ```php
 php artisan orchid:filter EmailFilter
 ```

-This will create a class filter in the `app/Http/Filters` folder.
-Filter example:
+The generated filter class will look like this:

 ```php
 namespace App\Http\Filters;